KevinMarquette/kevinmarquette.github.io/_posts/2017-03-13-Powershell-DSL-design-patterns.md

 ## Hashtable collector

-If you have a hashtable passthru or hashtable builder, then you need to also have a collector.
+If you have a hashtable passthru or hashtable builder, then you may need to have a hashtable collector.
 This pattern uses a script block to hold the hashtable passthru values.
 The `[scriptblock]` is invoked and the return values are captured.
 We can use this to flesh out a statemachine.

     function Get-StateMachine
     {